Skip to main content

 Validate the client certificate functionality

-To validate that the client certificate functionality works properly, call the login endpoint with the certificate that was set up using the steps in Configure your z/OS system to support client certificate authentication described previously in this article.
+To validate that the client certificate functionality works properly, call the login endpoint with the certificate that was set up using the steps in Configure your z/OS system to support client certificate authentication for a specific user described previously in this article.

 Validate using CURL, a command line utility that runs on Linux based systems: